Beginner’s Grove

 For most of my life, I taught women how to be fierce, independent, and self-contained.

-Now I’m practicing something different.
+Now I'm practicing something harder.

 As a woman learning how to belong again.

+Pull up a chair.
 The gate is unlatched.

-S1:E1 Soft Signals From the Grove
+Soft Signals From the Grove

 Watch Here 👉

-(The Village Experimenter)
+Meet Diane(The Village Experimenter)

 For thirty years, I worked as a trauma therapist and addiction counselor.
 I believed deeply in self-sufficiency, resilience, and doing the hard inner work.